 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 outlines a comprehensive revenue recognition model and supersedes most current revenue recognition guidance and will require revenue to be recognized when promised goods or services are transferred to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
 Adoption of the new rules could affect the timing of revenue recognition for certain transactions.
-ASU 2014-09 will be effective for us starting in the first quarter of fiscal 2018.
-ASU 2014-09 allows for two methods of adoption: (a) "full retrospective" adoption, meaning the standard is applied to all periods presented, or (b) "modified retrospective" adoption, meaning the cumulative effect of applying ASU 2014-09 is recognized as an adjustment to the fiscal 2018 opening retained earnings balance.
-We have not yet determined which method of adoption we will select.
+ASU 2014-09 will be effective for us starting in the first quarter of fiscal 2019 or we may adopt ASU 2014-09 early, in the first quarter of 2018.
+ASU 2014-09 allows for two methods of adoption: (a) "full retrospective" adoption, meaning the standard is applied to all periods presented, or (b) "modified retrospective" adoption, meaning the cumulative effect of applying ASU 2014-09 is recognized as an adjustment to the opening retained earnings balance in the year of adoption.
+We have not yet determined which method of adoption we will select or if we will choose to adopt the standard early.
 As the new standard will supersede substantially all existing revenue guidance affecting us under GAAP, it could impact revenue and cost recognition on a significant number of contracts across our business segments, in addition to our business processes and our information technology systems.
 As a result, our evaluation of the effect of the new standard will likely extend over several future periods.

 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern, which requires management to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and provide related footnote disclosures.
-The guidance is effective for annual and interim reporting periods beginning on or after December 15, 2016.
+The guidance is effective for annual and interim reporting periods beginning on or after December 15, 2016, with early adoption permitted.
+ASU 2014-15 will be effective for us beginning in the first quarter of fiscal 2016.
 Early adoption is permitted for financial statements that have not been previously issued.
 This adoption is not expected to have a significant impact on our financial statements.